yisar/asta/README.md

 We made an appointment. state and actions and effects must have the same key , and in a same level object , must to be same types

+### Proxy

+immed package using Es6 Proxy,IE is not supported by default.

+Use this [polyfill](https://github.com/GoogleChrome/proxy-polyfill) can make it compatible with IE 9+

 ### Immed

 if you only SetState , there is also a `produce` API turn to immutable easy